 #11 Indonesian Food

 It would be impossible to spend any time in the Netherlands and not notice the copious amount of Indonesian food on offer.
-It’s part of the Dutch cuisine history.
+At first, we didn’t make the connection.

 Chicken Satay is a dish we are familiar with, but Bami Goreng was new to us.
 The stir fried noodles are a meal on their own – and are made even better when covered in satay sauce.

-In many Indonesian restaurants in the Netherlands, eating Rijsttafel – which literally translates to Rice Table and is similar to tapas plates – is a fun way to sample the cuisine.
+In many Indonesian restaurants in the Netherlands, eating Rijsttafel – which literally translates to Rice Table and is similar to tapas plates – is a fun way to sample the cuisine!

-Where To Eat Indonesian Netherlands Cuisine
+Where To Eat Indonesian Cuisine in Amsterdam

 #12 Bitterballen

-Deep-fried Bitterballen is one of the favorite Dutch snacks in the Netherlands.
-It is especially prevalent at bars and taverns.
-The Dutch appetizers are little round balls, similar to croquettes.
 Bitterballen are crispy on the outside and filled with a thick meaty gravy-like mixture.
-Like most bar food, the Dutch snack food pairs well with beer and mustard.
+Like most bar food, it pairs well with beer and mustard!

 Where To Eat Bitterballen